istio/istio.io/content/about/contribute/creating-and-editing-pages/index.md

 ### Links to GitHub files

-If your code block references a file from Istio's GitHub repo, you can surround the relative path name of the file with a pair of @ symbols.
+If your code block references a file from Istio's GitHub repository, you can surround the relative path name of the file with a pair of @ symbols.
 These indicate the path should be rendered as a link to the file from the current branch.
 For example:

 {{< text markdown >}}